-The report notes Tony was found approximately 3 feet from the shed door and inside were several Whip-it brand nitrous oxide chargers, whipping cream dispenser, a marijuana pipe and Fernet Branca liqueur bottles as well as several candles.
+The report notes Hsieh was found approximately 3 feet from the shed door, and inside were several Whip-it brand nitrous oxide chargers, a whipped cream dispenser, a marijuana pipe and Fernet Branca liqueur bottles, as well as several candles.

-"The interviews with the witnesses said that Tony does enjoy candles and that's been well reported it, reminds him of a simpler time in his life, is what the common trend on the answer," explained Skau.
+"The interviews with the witnesses said that Tony does enjoy candles, and that's been well-reported.
+It reminds him of a simpler time in his life, is the common trend on the answer," Skau explained.

-The report concludes the fire cause is undetermined with 4 possible explanations.
+The report concludes the fire cause is undetermined, with four possible explanations.